 Why Choose Early Childhood & Education?

 Completion of these programs enables students to work in child care centers, family child care homes, schools, agencies serving students with special needs or as in-home child care professionals.
-The degree programs also prepare students for transfer to a four-year institution to pursue a bachelor's degree in Education-related fields.
+The degree programs also prepare students for transfer to a four-year institution to pursue a bachelor's degree in education-related fields.

 Accreditation